scrapy/scrapy/docs/intro/overview.rst

-* Built-in support for :ref:`selecting and extracting <topics-selectors>` data from HTML/XML sources using extended CSS selectors and XPath expressions, with helper methods to extract using regular expressions.
+* Built-in support for :ref:`selecting and extracting <topics-selectors>` data from HTML/XML sources using extended CSS selectors and XPath expressions, with helper methods for extraction using regular expressions.

-* An :ref:`interactive shell console <topics-shell>` (IPython aware) for trying out the CSS and XPath expressions to scrape data, very useful when writing or debugging your spiders.
+* An :ref:`interactive shell console <topics-shell>` (IPython aware) for trying out the CSS and XPath expressions to scrape data, which is very useful when writing or debugging your spiders.

 * Built-in support for :ref:`generating feed exports <topics-feed-exports>` in